 Certain factors may increase the risk of UTIs in older people.

 Conditions common in older adults may lead to urinary retention or neurogenic bladder.
 This increases the risk of UTIs.
 These conditions include Alzheimer’s disease, Parkinson’s disease, and diabetes.
 They often require people to wear incontinence briefs.
 If the briefs aren’t changed regularly, an infection may occur.

 Several other things put older adults at risk of developing a UTI:

 Postmenopausal females are at risk of UTIs because of estrogen deficiency.
-Estrogen may help protect the vagina and urethra from an overgrowth of E. coli.
+Estrogen may help from an overgrowth of E. coli.
 When estrogen decreases during menopause, E. coli may take over and trigger an infection.